leafsphp/docs/src/modules/auth/login.md

 </div>

 Just like with token based authentication, you can use the `login()` method to authenticate users.
-The only difference is that the `login()` method redirects you to a route defined as `GUARD_HOME` in your auth config.
+The only difference is that the `login()` method creates a session for your user instead of just returning the user info and a token.
+It also automatically redirects you to a route defined as `GUARD_HOME` if you have the `SESSION_REDIRECT_ON_LOGIN` config set to `true`.

 <div class="class-mode">